datatogether/website/content/posts/04_stewardship.md

 ## Motives for stewardship

 **KEVIN**: I liked that people touched on ownership.
-I was chatting with my neighbor, who is an Episcopelian pastor.
+I was chatting with my neighbor, who is an Episcopalian pastor.
 They had a great term, that it's the "antidote to dominion". **Instead of lording over or controlling things, a steward is involved with the proper care and *use* of things.**

 In the Tending the Wild reading, Anderson writes,